 In 1962, both Lennon and Harrison ordered matching Gibson J‑160E acoustic-electric guitars from Rushworth’s Music House.
 Rushworth’s was one of the few stores in Liverpool where musicians could buy American-made instruments, and the guitars had to be shipped in from America.

 The guitars weren’t cheap.
-Adjusted for inflation, they cost was nearly $4,600.
+Adjusted for inflation, the cost was nearly $4,600.
 Harrison played this guitar on some of The Beatles’ most iconic songs including “Love Me Do,” “P.S.
 I Love You,” “Please Please Me,” “And I Love Her,” “Michelle,” “Girl,” “I’m Only Sleeping” and “Yellow Submarine.”

-When The Beatles performed on The Ed Sullivan Show in the winter of 1964, owner of the Rickenbacker guitar company Francis C. Hall arranged a meeting with the band to show off the new 12-string Rickenbacker 360/12.
+When The Beatles performed on The Ed Sullivan Show in the winter of 1964, owner of the Rickenbacker guitar company Francis C. Hall arranged a meeting with the band to show off the new 12-string guitar, a Rickenbacker 360/12.
 George didn’t end up attending the meeting due to illness, but John thought the guitar was a great match for him and arranged for him to see it later.

 “So it was the man from Rickenbacker who brought these guitars ’round for me,” George later said.
 “As for my Rickenbacker 12-string, I started playing it for the first recording sessions we did after we returned from those three Sullivan shows we did in ’64.”

 In 1965, George and John bought matching Fender “Rocky” Stratocasters.
 Worth around $3,000 today, the strats were most prominently featured on “Nowhere Man” and other songs on Rubber Soul, which Harrison later called his favorite Beatles record.

 “If I’d had my way,” Harrison said in an interview, “the Strat would have been my first guitar.
 I’d seen Buddy Holly’s Strat…on the ‘Chirping’ Crickets album cover, and tried to find one.
-But in Liverpool in those days, the only thing I could find resembling a Strat was a Futurama that had strings about a half an inch off the fingerboard.
+But in Liverpool in those days, the only thing I could find resembling a Strat was a Futurama that had strings about a half an inch off the fingerboard.”